The Ultimate 2-Day Highlights Itinerary To Traditional Kyoto

 Sannenzaka and Ninenzaka are both beautiful areas near Kiyomizu-dera where you can walk around, even though the streets can get extremely crowded.
 There’s a Starbucks with a traditional interior where you can stop for an iced chai latte if you want to wait in a long line.

 After Sannenzaka, make your way to Nishiki Market!
 Nishiki Market and the streets around Nishiki Market are fantastic for lunch!
-Do your research to find a good spot, and be prepared to line up.

 You can get anything from sushi to wagyu skewers to roasted chestnuts.
+It has this street food vibe, which I love!

 Save some room for dessert and visit the 3D BAW Tearoom for a chocolate croffle with ice cream.
 It’s delicious!

-The best time to visit Gion District is at the end of the afternoon or the beginning of the evening.
+The best time to visit the Gion District is at the end of the afternoon or the beginning of the evening.
 You can walk around Gion and maybe even spot a geisha.
 Be respectful of the neighbourhood and the geisha, and don’t walk into the private streets!

 For dinner, go to Pontocho or Restaurant Alley!
 You’ll find many restaurants and bars for a drink and dinner here or anywhere along the riverside.
-If you love gyoza, check out Chao Chao Sanjo Kiyamachi!
+If you love gyoza, check out Chao Chao Sanjo Kiyamachi.

-- The Ultimate 2-Week Solo Itinerary: First Time In Japan
+The Ultimate 2-week Solo Itinerary: First Time in Japan

 Things you need to know about Kyoto